Why Trans Awareness Week Is Important

 Suddenly kids are looking to each other for representation rather than in movies or on television.
 Social media has become the driver of real people representing.

 As someone who was out and proud on MySpace in the early 2000s I had no idea how many people were watching.
-There were very few trans women online then.
-I’ve been astonished that people still come up to me in clubs or DM me telling me that seeing me back was part of the start of their journey.
+I’ve been astonished that people still come up to me in clubs or DM me telling me that seeing me back then was part of the start of their journey.

-But now Instagram accounts for trans people are huge, Laverne Cox has 7 million followers, and Chella Man has 500k.
+But now Instagram, Threads and TikTok accounts for trans people are huge, Laverne Cox has 7 million followers, and Chella Man has 400k.
 It’s wonderful to think how many people they’re helping on their journey.
 And it’s incredibly liberating.

 But!
 Many of the most followed trans women on Instagram are the ones that are cis-passing.
 In other words they look indistinguishable from cisgendered women.
 And they dress in a way that plays to the extreme versions of what the patriarchal society thinks women should be.